China's Bo Xilai allowed to appeal against life in jail

 In a brief statement posted on its website, the high court in the eastern province of Shandong, where Bo was first tried, said it had allowed him to appeal.
 It gave no other details, and did not say when the appeal would be heard.

-While Bo has the right to appeal, his sentence and the verdict are unlikely to be overturned as the courts are controlled by the ruling Communist Party which long ago pronounced him guilty.
+While Bo has the right to appeal, his sentence is unlikely to be overturned as the courts are controlled by the ruling Communist Party which long ago pronounced him guilty.

-A source with direct knowledge of the case said Bo had appealed "on the day the sentence was announced".

-"At that time he appealed verbally, and later submitted it in writing," the source told Reuters, asking not to be named because of the political sensitivity of the case.